 Unfortunately, Casper, Tuft and Needle, and Saatva do not provide any coupons for Sleepopolis readers.

-Casper uses 3-layers of foam.
-The top layer is 1.5 inches of latex foam.
-The middle layer is 1.5 inches of memory foam.
-And the base is 6.5 inches of support foam.
+Casper uses 4-layers of foam.
+The top layer is 1.5″ of synthetic Dunlop latex foam.
+The middle layer is 1.5″ of memory foam.
+The third layer is 1.5″ of poly foam.
+And the base is 5″ of support foam.
 This is a hybrid foam mattress design.
 Hybrids provide great cooling and comfort through the latex foam, with solid support and body contouring via the memory foam.

 Leesa uses a 3-layer foam design.
-The top layer is 2 inches of Avena foam.
+The top layer is 2″ of Avena foam.
 Avena foam is a latex foam alternative.
 It’s similar in terms of comfort and cooling, but it’s rated as more durable than latex, giving it greater longevity.
-The middle layer of the Leesa is 2 inches of memory foam.
-And finally, the base of the Leesa is 7 inches of support foam.
-Like the Casper the Leesa is also a hybrid foam mattress, providing a great balance of cooling and comfort.
+The middle layer of the Leesa is 2″ of memory foam.
+And finally, the base of the Leesa is 7″ of support foam.
+Like the Casper, the Leesa is also a hybrid foam mattress, providing a great balance of cooling and comfort.

 Tuft & Needle Construction

 Tuft & Needle uses a 2-layer construction.
-The top layer is 3 inches of polyurethane foam.
+The top layer is 3″ of poly foam.
 This is their support and comfort layer.
 It is a custom designed and proprietary foam designed to have great cooling, comfort, and support.
 Its intent is to create an adaptive feel that suits the needs of many sleepers.
-The bottom layer is 7 inches of support foam.
+The bottom layer is 7″ of support foam.

-Saatva mattresses use 2-layers of coil-on-coil construction in addition to a euro-style pillow- top.
+Saatva mattresses use 2-layers of coil-on-coil construction in addition to a euro-style pillow-top.
 The top layer combines a thin layer of memory foam with a euro-style pillow topper.
-The first coil layer is comprised of individually wrapped coils.
-These coils are encased in a layer of foam designed to provide edge support.
-Finally, the bottom layer is a foundation of traditional innerspring coils.
+The top coil layer is comprised of 884 individually wrapped coils.
+These coils are encased in a layer of foam designed to provide great contouring, comfort, and edge support.
+Finally, the bottom layer is 416 of high-profile hourglass coils.

 Medium to slightly firm feel.
 I would rate it at a 6-7 out of 10 on the firmness scale (where 10 is the most firm).
 It does have a slightly more pronounced “hug” around your body, which contributes a bit to the overall softness.
 Heavier sleepers may find the Casper slightly firmer.